 Are you wondering how to take care of yourself, clean the house, get dinner made, AND take care of the kids?
 You need the FREE Balanced Mom Printable Pack for Stay at Home Moms!

 You know what will make you a better mother?
 Taking care of yourself.

-And those are the days when I have less energy and I’m less patient with my kids.
-However, when I am intentional and make these 5 basic practices a habit, I’m a better mom and feel much more fulfilled.
+However, when I am intentional and make these 5 basic self care routines a priority, I’m a better mom and feel much more fulfilled.
 The same will be true for you!

-5 Basic Self Care Habits for Stay at Home Moms:
+5 Basic Self Care Routines for Stay at Home Moms:

 1. Drink water throughout the day.